 5.2 STANDARDS FOR STORAGE OF MATERIALS AND EQUIPMENT

-The storage or processing of materials that are, in time of flooding, buoyant, flammable, and explosive or could be injurious to human, animal or plant life is prohibited.
+The storage or processing of materials in an area of special flood hazards that are, in time of flooding, buoyant, flammable, and explosive or could be injurious to human, animal or plant life is prohibited.

 Storage of other material or equipment may be allowed if not subject to major damage by floods and if firmly anchored to prevent flotation, or if readily removable from the area within the time available after flood warning.